 It's a question any student who receives a scholarship will be curious about - how are scholarship funds paid out?
 Scholarship money can come from a variety of sources, but the way it's paid out is generally dependent on the type and source of the scholarship.
 For example, private scholarships are usually paid out in a lump sum, while government scholarships may be paid out over time or in installments.
-In this post, we'll explore the various ways funds are paid to recipients and how to award a scholarship if you're considering starting a program of your own.
+In this post, we'll explore the various ways funds are paid to recipients and how to award a scholarship if you're considering starting a scholarship program of your own.

 However, in some cases, government scholarships may be paid directly to the student to cover tuition, fees, and other expenses.
 The requirement is that they actually be enrolled in school.
 If it is later found out that the student dropped out and didn’t attend the school, they may be required to pay back the funds.
 This is why it’s so important for students that receive government scholarships to read the fine print on their awards.
 It’s not just free money to do whatever you want.